gatsbyjs/gatsby/README.md

 - **Performance Is Baked In.** Ace your performance audits by default.
-Gatsby automates code splitting, image optimization, inlining critical styles, lazy-loading, prefetching resources, and more to ensure your site is fast — no manual tuning required.
+Gatsby automates code splitting, image optimization, inlining critical styles, lazy-loading, prefetching resources, and much more to ensure that your site is fast — no manual tuning required.

-- **Host at Scale for Pennies.** Gatsby sites don’t require servers, so you can host your entire site on a CDN for a fraction of the cost of a server-rendered site.
+- **Host at Scale for Pennies.** Gatsby sites don’t require servers, so you can host your entire site on a CDN for a fraction of the cost of a server-rendered sites.
 Many Gatsby sites can be hosted entirely free on [Gatsby Cloud](https://www.gatsbyjs.com/cloud/) and other similar services.

 [**Learn how to use Gatsby for your next project.**](https://www.gatsbyjs.com/docs/)